mick-schroeder/news.mickschroeder.com/README.md

 ## License

-- This project is open-source and available under the [MIT License](LICENSE)
+- News Craic™ is open-source and available under the [MIT License](LICENSE)
 - Content (non-code): [CC BY 4.0](CONTENT_LICENSE.md)

 Logos, trademarks, and certain media assets may be excluded and remain All Rights Reserved unless explicitly licensed.